Wilkes Community College to offer amateur radio course

-WILKESBORO — Wilkes Community College will offer an amateur radio course taught by David Ritter; an amateur radio operator who has been licensed for over 50 years.
+WILKESBORO — Wilkes Community College will offer an amateur radio course taught by David Ritter, an amateur radio operator who has been licensed for more than 50 years.

 Classes will begin on Feb.
 4.